Request for Qualifications

 Located in the southeast corner of San Francisco, the Bayview and Hunters Point neighborhoods have a rich history, beginning with the Ohlone people who were its earliest known inhabitants.
 The district has been a historically working-class community, beginning in the mid-1800s with the relocation of the City’s slaughterhouses, and related industries to the area, followed by the operation of dozens of Chinese shrimping villages along India Basin.
 The development of the naval shipyards during World War II, and subsequent shipping industry, brought an influx of African Americans from the South, making Bayview Hunters Point one of the only San Francisco neighborhoods with a thriving majority of African Americans.
 The closing of the shipyards coupled with community advocacy against environmental pollution, substandard housing, limited employment, police violence and racial discrimination resulted in the mobilization of community members who fought for resources and improvements to housing and employment, as well as educational and arts and cultural opportunities in the Bayview.
 Starting in the 1990s, redevelopment efforts resulted in the out-migration and displacement of many residents, especially African Americans.
 Today, the Bayview remains an evolving neighborhood with increasing investment by the City and County of San Francisco, as well as significant development projects in areas including Hunters Point Shipyard and Candlestick Park.

 For over 50 years, the Bayview Hunters-Point has fostered a vibrant arts culture.
 In the context of this tradition, and in compliance with the City’s 2% for the Arts Ordinance, public art will be commissioned in conjunction with various capital improvement projects in a variety of locations throughout the Bayview.
-Artists included in the Bayview Artist Registry will be eligible for all project opportunities as they arise in the next 3 years.
+Artists included in the Bayview Artist Registry will be eligible for all project opportunities as they arise in the next several years.